 4 – 6 Curry Leaves (depending on size)

-100 gm ripe Tomato (pulped or finely chopped)
+100 gm ripe Tomato (pureed in a blender or finely chopped)

 ¼ tsp Turmeric Powder